biubug6/ncnn_faceboxes/README.md

 # Train model in
 [how to train](https://github.com/zisianw/FaceBoxes.PyTorch)

-# Model convert form Pytorch to Onnx to Ncnn
+### Model convert form Pytorch to Onnx to Ncnn

 repair some bug in onnx2ncnn

-1. Onnx2ncnn in ncnn don't support the operation which changes Split to Slice.
-I  modified the onnx2ncnn on the basis of ncnn in order to support Split to Slice   operator.
+1.Onnx2ncnn in ncnn don't support the operation which changes Split to Slice.
+Modifying the onnx2ncnn on the basis of ncnn in order to support Split to Slice   operator.

  2.Onnx2ncnn in ncnn would parse to the wrong parameter in reshape operator if reshape operator is 4 dims(eg:torch.reshape(b, c, h, w) to ncnn reshape).
-We modified the bug.

 # Compile